zamazan4ik/awesome-pgo/article/article.md

 ### PGO types

-In general, PGO has two types:
+PGO has two major types:

 * Instrumentation-based
 * Sampling-based

-Let's take a look on each.
+To make the things even more complicated - there are a bunch of hybrid approaches as well.
+We will check them a bit later.
+Right now let's take a deeper look on the major ones.

 #### PGO via instrumentation